rsksmart/rootstock-integration-tests/README.md

   - Set `federate.classpath` to your local federate node fatjar.
 Additionally you can set `federate.configFile` to your local configuration files, if you need to test special conditions or your configuration files are located in a different path.
   - Set `federate.hsmConfigs.serverPath` to your local HSM emulator script.
   - Optionally specify `federate.hsmConfigs.keyPath` to your local keys, if you happen to be testing different keys or your keys are located in a different path.
-4.
+4. Run `npm test` to run testcases without interruption or `npm run test-fail-fast` to stop execution at first testcase failure.

-	-  Run `npm test` to run testcases without interruption or `npm run test-fail-fast` to stop execution at first testcase failure.
+### Notes for regtest
-  - `regtest.js` has by default not using the following mapping:
+- `regtest.js` by default has the following mapping:
-    - federate1: no hsm signer
+    - federate1: key file (no hsm)
     - federate2 and federate3: hsm1
-    - federate4 and federate5: hsm2 (modify using the same logic that in federate2 and 3 for changing to hsm1 in case of hsm2 not working).
+    - federate4 and federate5: hsm2 (modify using the same logic that in federate2 and 3 for changing to hsm1 in case of hsm2 not working as explained in the HSM setup section).

 ## Running the tests with a different configuration file